Jackson Bella Room

 Brown Council, Performance Art, 2014

-This is the second in a series of commissioned artworks for the National Centre for Creative Learning’s Bella Room.
-Each year, an artist will be approached to create a room focusing on a different special need.
+This is the third in a series of commissioned artworks for the National Centre for Creative Learning to create a work responsive to students and young people with specific needs.

 Circular Quay foyer wall

 The Journey to Australia is a new wall painting by Guan Wei and the second work commissioned for the Museum’s Circular Quay entrance.

 The commission was launched to the public on 22 May 2013.